Change or Declare Programs

 Change of Major - Part-time and Professional Certificate Programs

 Current part-time students who wish to change majors must have a grade point average of at least a 2.0 cumulative GPA and should contact their advisor to begin the review process.
 The advisor will interview the student, review the academic record, and identify any courses that will be transferred into the new major.
 The grade point average in the new major will consist of only those courses taken in the new major.
-The completed Change of Major form must have the signature of the Director of Continuing Studies and the student prior to being submitted to the registrar.
+The completed Change of Major form must have the signature of the Associate Dean from the School of the new major and the student prior to being submitted to the registrar.
 Change of majors for a current semester must be received and processed by the registrar prior to the end of the add/drop period, otherwise all change of majors will be effective at the start of the next semester the student is enrolled.

 Students wishing to change from full-time programs to the part-time programs must complete an internal application contact the admissions office.
 Students wishing to change from a part-time program to a full-time program must submit an application to Undergraduate Admissions.